daryakaviani/writivist/README.md

 ## Description

 Optimize & customize sending letters to elected officials with the objective of technologizing activism one letter at a time.
 Writivist streamlines contacting City, County, State, and Federal elected officials with the intention of making activism and civic involvement accessible and effortless.
-Includes a vast Template Library, a find my representatives map, and letter-emailing and letter-printing functionality.
+Includes a vast Template Library, a find my representatives map, several avenues to contact your representatives in seconds, as well as robust letter-emailing and letter-printing functionality.

 ## Demo